 Why is there no Lithuanian on Duolingo?

 Is Lithuanian on Duolingo?
-Unfortunately, no. (To save you a search, it isn’t on the Duolingo Incubator either, nor is Lithuanian on Babbel or Rosetta Stone.)
+Unfortunately, no. (To save you a search, there’s no news of a Lithuanian course on Duolingo, nor is Lithuanian on Babbel or Rosetta Stone.)

 This could be a problem for students accustomed to Duolingo’s game-like standard of learning, let alone their streaks and competitive leaderboard.